rajpatel4835/Chatbot/README.md

 # Sofia - Virtual Assistant for Rajkiya Engineering College Kannauj

 Sofia is a voice-enabled chatbot designed to assist users with inquiries about Rajkiya Engineering College Kannauj.
-The chatbot utilizes BERT-based question-answering techniques to provide relevant responses.
+The chatbot utilizes 🤗Hugging Face's Transformers library and BERT-based question-answering techniques to provide relevant responses.

 ## Features
 - **Voice Interaction**: Users can interact with the chatbot using voice commands.